daleonpz/Notes/fh-dortmund/01-RequirementEngineering.md

 ## Some empirical data
 - Misconception or misunderstanding in the requirements phase are the main cause of failures in the test phase.

+# RE in a nutshell (No slides)
+## Where do RE come from?
+- from stakeholders

+## Who analyzes the requirements

+## Project Type
+- In-house: requirements are there
+- Product dev: new product for a market
+- Time and materials:
+    - built a customer with effort
+    - External company gives the order to develop a product
+    - It's to risky
+- COTS (commercial off the shelf):
+    - somebody is selling something to you
+    - Need high level requirement engineering to systematically evaluates products
+- Tender: company selects supplier in a bidding process
+- Contract dev: third-parties companies develop parts of the software
+- Unknown: no idea what to do

+## System types

+## Corner stones of RE
+- 3x3 Model:
+    - Activities:
+        - Research information
+        - design, decision making
+    - Documentation:
+        - What the system is actually doing
+        - requirements vs specifications

+## Communications
+- Noise, infer what other people is trying to say
+- Not all the information is given
+- Neuro linguistic programming

+## Documentation
+- What the user wants